actions/setup-java/docs/advanced-usage.md

 ```

 ### Adopt
+Input `java-package` is optional and intended to select a packaging variant(subset) of the distor.
+List of available options is "jdk", "jre", "jdk+fx" or "jre+fx".
+If the input omiited it is set to "jdk".

 **NOTE:** Adopt OpenJDK got moved to Eclipse Temurin and won't be updated anymore.
 It is highly recommended to migrate workflows from `adopt` to `temurin` to keep receiving software and security updates.
 See more details in the [Good-bye AdoptOpenJDK post](https://blog.adoptopenjdk.net/2021/08/goodbye-adoptopenjdk-hello-adoptium/).

 ```yaml